Master of Accountancy (MAcc)

 Diverse career paths

 Start the career of your choice with opportunities in assurance, taxation, or advisory in the public accounting profession.
-Consider a start in industry, government, with a nonprofit, or pursue an entrepreneurial venture.
+Consider a start in industry or government, with a nonprofit, or pursue an entrepreneurial venture.

 Did you have an undergraduate business major?